Far-Left CNN Commenter Laughs at Abuse of Kid Wearing a MAGA Hat

 CNN commenter Marc Lamont Hall laughed after a 16-year old kid in a Whataburger in San Antonio was assaulted by a very large and angry liberal/leftist.

 Attacker Kino Jimenez lost his job at a local bar immediately after a video taken by the boy’s mother went viral.
 The vulgar bully can be seen on the video going up to the family as they ate and stealing the kid’s hat.
 He wasn’t content with that and followed up by throwing a soda at the boy and his mother.
 He stormed away cursing.
+He has since been arrested.

 This clip is what the CNN commenter thinks is funny.